PrismLauncher/prismlauncher.org/src/index.md

       <div>
         <h1>Lightweight & Customizable</h1>
         <div class="subtitle">
-          You do not need an embedded web browser as a game launcher.
+          You don't need an embedded web browser as a game launcher.
 Prism Launcher uses the Qt toolkit, which requires little system resources.
-Prism Launcher also let you customize the menu and supports [custom themes](https://prismlauncher.org/wiki/getting-started/change-themes/).
+Prism Launcher also lets you customize the menu and supports <a href="https://prismlauncher.org/wiki/getting-started/change-themes/">custom themes</a>.
         </div>
       </div>
     </div>